-In 2013, we adopted a non-qualified deferred compensation plan that permits eligible participants, including our NEOs, to make contributions (and to receive matching contributions) in excess of the Internal Revenue Code limitations.
-The plan was adopted in consultation with PM&P, which advised the Committee that such a plan was a competitive practice.
-In February 2015 and in light of the suspension of the Company's 401(k) matching program, the Committee determined it was appropriate to suspend matching contributions on participant deferrals under the deferred compensation plan.
+Our non-qualified deferred compensation plan permits eligible participants, including our NEOs, to make contributions (and to receive matching contributions) in excess of the Internal Revenue Code limitations.
+The plan was adopted in consultation with Pearl Meyer, which advised the Committee that such a plan was a competitive practice.
+In light of the continued suspension of the Company's 401(k) matching program, the suspension of matching contributions on participant deferrals under the deferred compensation plan was also continued.

 The plan provides that an officer may defer up to 50% of his base compensation and all or any portion of his bonus.
 All deferred amounts are credited with earnings through the date paid.
+The Committee recommends to the board of directors annually the interest rate to be paid on all deferred compensation amounts for the year.
+The interest rate on deferred compensation for 2016 was 7.5% per annum.

-Each NEO is 100% vested in all matching contributions as a result of having satisfied the service requirements.
+Each NEO is 100% vested in all matching contributions as a result of having satisfied the service requirements provided under the plan.
 Benefits under the plan are paid at the participant's election upon termination of employment in a cash lump sum or in annual installments over a period not longer than five years.
 The Committee is responsible for administering this plan.
 In addition to those employees designated by the plan, our CEO is permitted to designate additional employees who may participate in this plan.

-Upon a "change of control" within the meaning of the 2010 Plan, all account balances will be fully vested.
+Upon a "change of control" within the meaning of the 2010 Stock Incentive Plan (the "2010 Plan"), all account balances will be fully vested.